-There can always be challenging times with families, which can be impacted further by the uncertainties still in the world.
+There can always be challenging times with families.
 It's important to make time to talk about what would work best for your family and check how everyone is feeling.

 Conflict, stress and spending more time with another can cause arguments.
-And it can be difficult to keep children shielded from adult arguments when the future is still uncertain.
+And it can be difficult to keep children shielded from adult arguments.
 When children see us communicating well and staying calm, it can help them cope with big emotions.
 Arguments can be small or big – and some can be very serious.
 If you're worried about domestic abuse, we have advice and support for you.

 If you feel yourself getting irritated or annoyed with your family and children, don't be too hard on yourself.
-This has been a challenging time for lots of people and there are things you can do to help.
+There are things you can do to help.
 Try counting to 10 and taking some deep breaths before reacting.
 You can also try:

 - talking about routines, chores, work, learning and how you can all share the spaces in your home